Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon R9 290 should be much faster than the GeForce GTX 560 Ti 448 overall. (explain)
+Memory BandwidthIn theory, the Radeon R9 290 should be a lot faster than the GeForce GTX 560 Ti 448 overall. (explain)

-Texel RateThe Radeon R9 290 should be a lot (approximately 212%) more effective at AF than the GeForce GTX 560 Ti 448. (explain)
+Texel RateThe Radeon R9 290 will be much (more or less 212%) more effective at texture filtering than the GeForce GTX 560 Ti 448. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison